 Students study intensively during the week at the Enforex Language Institute in Granada or at the Institut de Touraine in Tours.
 Students are free on weekends.
 They live and dine with a family during their entire stay.
 The programs end with a two-day visit to either Madrid or to Paris.

-Both 2014 programs last from May 22 to June 22, returning before the second summer session begins at MSU.
+Both 2015 programs will take place from around May 22 to June 22, before the second summer session begins at MSU.
 Students arrive in their host city a few days before classes start in order to get over jet lag and to get familiar with their families and their surroundings.

 All MSU students who qualify receive a scholarship from the Study Abroad Department.
 Students in the Honors Program also receive an additional scholarship that matches that from the Study Abroad Department.